y-board/light-the-y/_setup/software_setup.md

 **Clone from the Terminal**

 1. Open a new instance of the "Terminal" application
+    - Press the Windows key
+    - Type `terminal` and press enter

 1. Type `git clone https://github.com/byu-cpe/y-badge-code.git` and press enter